 Mixing live band recordings is hard.
 Really hard.
 The genre and instruments involved don’t really make it harder or easier when you’re talking live recording.
 It takes a lot of time and effort to create a perfectly balanced mix that sounds effortless.

 I’ve compiled these 7 steps to help you get started.
 These are tips that I’ve found work well specifically when mixing music that has been recorded in front of a live audience.
-If you’re still lost after I’m done you can send your songs our way.

 1) Accept the audio as it is

 The thing about mixing live band recordings is that what you have is what you have.
 You need to come to terms with the limitations of the track and make peace with it.
 This ensures that you don’t get stuck trying to fix things that aren’t fixable; it allows you to move forward with the mix.

 Next, check each track individually and find the channel that best represents the overall performance.
 Use this track to lead the rest of your mixing.
 Make sure every other track follows it’s lead and enhances it.

 2) Focus on Level and Panning (versus EQ and Compression)

 When you’re mixing a live recording, keep in mind that to a certain extent, a live band mixes itself while performing.
 Signal problems like hums, pops, and clicks can be corrected with a number of different tools (iZotope RX 6 for example).

 Beyond this, assuming you have a decent band, the best tools to use for mixing a live recording are level and panning.
 I know what you’re thinking: what about EQ and compression?
 They are the go-to processes in studio mixing, however they can do more harm than good when working with a live record because of the bleed inherent in a live recording.
 Both upwards and downwards expansion are more suitable in a live context, which is where level and panning come into play.